OHBA-analysis/osl-dynamics/doc/parcellations/index.rst

 Old Naming
 ----------

-Note, some of these have been renamed:
+Note, the parcellation files in osl-dynamics have been renamed:

 +---------------------------------------------------+--------------------------------------------------------------------------+
 | New name                                          | Old name                                                                 |